Toyota Yaris Review

-Test drivers agree that the 2014 Toyota Yaris offers a roomy cabin and Toyota’s well-known reliability at a nice price.
-However, rival cars are more fun to drive.
+Reviewers agree that the 2014 Toyota Yaris offers a roomy cabin and a very good reliability rating at a nice price.
+However, rival cars are more fun to drive, they say.

-Powered by a four-cylinder engine, reviewers say the 2014 Toyota Yaris is competent around town but is strained and slow to accelerate at highway speeds.
+Powered by a four-cylinder engine, critics say the Yaris is competent around town but is strained and slow to accelerate at highway speeds.
 A five-speed manual transmission is standard.
 A four-speed automatic transmission is optional and test drivers say it’s outdated and hinders acceleration.
-The base model gets an EPA-estimated 30/37 mpg city/highway, which is good for the class.
+The base Toyota Yaris gets an EPA-estimated 30/37 mpg city/highway, which is good for the class.
 The Yaris comes standard with nine air bags including a driver’s knee air bag, which is notable for the class.